xaeaaexae/PREGO/README.md

 # PREGO

 ## 📘 Description
 This project aims to design a font or a logo in SVG format, and then animate it creatively.
+[Check out the result here](https://xaeaaexae.github.io/PREGO/)

 ---